jae0/adapt/README.md

 ![](./inst/doc/reproductive_number_today.png)

-The current estimate of the reproductive number (posterior distribution).
-There is still a non-zero probablity that the Reproductive number is larger than 1 (red line), but the majority of the distribution is currently below 1.
+The current estimate of the reproductive number (posterior distribution), which is very clearly now below 1 (red line)!

 ---